LakshmiReddy048/mediAssist-Chatbot/chatbot/README.md

-# Health Care Chatbot
+# MediAssist Health Care Chatbot

-This is clg project made by Durgesh Maurya
+This is clg project made by A LakshmiReddy